bcgov/visitz-api/docs/decisions/0014-choose-an-antivirus-solution.md

 [//]: # (bc-madr v0.1)
 <!-- modified MADR 4.0.0 -->

-# Choose an Antivirus Scanner
+# Choose an Antivirus Solution

 * status: proposed <!-- proposed | rejected | accepted | deprecated | ... | superseded by ADR-0123 -->
 * date: 2025-02-10 <!-- YYYY-MM-DD when the decision was last updated -->